MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 # Prepare to build apps using Teams Toolkit

-Teams Toolkit supports environments for creating apps.
-Teams Toolkit also helps to integrate Azure Functions capabilities as well as cloud services in the Teams app you've built.
+Teams Toolkit supports different environments for creating apps.
+Teams Toolkit helps to integrate Azure Functions capabilities and cloud services in the Teams app you've built.

 :::image type="content" source="../assets/images/buildapps-TTK.png" alt-text="Prepare to build apps using Teams Toolkit":::

 ## Build environments

-Teams Toolkit in Microsoft Visual Studio Code offers set of environments to build your Teams app.
-You can choose anyone of the following environment that best suits your app:
+Teams Toolkit in Visual Studio Code offers set of environments to build your Teams app.
+You can choose any of the following environments that best suit your app:

 * JavaScript or TypeScript
 * SharePoint Framework (SPFx)